 As an energetic and healthy specimen, the Mal-Shi should be fed a premium quality commercial dog food which is formulated for a dog of its size and level of activity.

-As a toy-sized active breed, this canine should require approximately one cup dog food each day in dry format, which translates to an affordable monthly price of $25 to $30.
+As a toy-sized active breed, this canine should require approximately one cup of dog food each day in dry format, which translates to an affordable monthly price of $25 to $30.

 You should be mindful not to overfeed it so it does not become overweight, which can work against the dog as it ages and has health issues.